Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 - The semantic table contains no pixel field, so the model physically cannot emit a coordinate.
 - A type is assigned only by a real OS control type or a dataset match.
 The parser never invents a type from position or keyword heuristics.
 - Elements the parser cannot identify carry no type in the semantic table.
 This is reported honestly rather than guessed.
+- `PaneControl` and `unknown` control types are stripped from the semantic table to keep the model's context clean on Electron apps.
 - No element is silently dropped.
 The model receives the complete set of detected regions and applies its own judgment, guided by `_guide`.
 - The cursor position and the control under it are read from the OS at capture time, not inferred from pixels.